al3rez/beers-srv/README.md

 ## Testing
-I haven't used any external libraries for testing/diffing so if you already have latest version Go installed, just simply run `go test -v ./...` :
+I haven't used any external libraries for testing/diffing so if you already have the latest version Go installed, just simply run `go test -v ./...` :
 ```
 ok      github.com/azbshiri/beers-srv/pkg/adding    (cached)